 Office: PAS 2017

-Poverty, social suffering and precarity; existential anthropology; psychological anthropology; memory and history; neoliberalism and workfare programs; critiques of biomedicine and psychiatry; anthropologies of care; Indigenous issues; ethnographic methods and writing.
+Public anthropology; poverty, social suffering and precarity; existential anthropology; psychological anthropology; memory and history; neoliberalism and workfare programs; anthropologies of care; Indigenous issues; ethnographic methods and writing.

-Mark earned a Ph.D. in Anthropology (with a research focus on urban anthropology and poverty) in 2012 from Western University; an MA in the Anthropology of Medicine from McGill University; and an Honours BA in Anthropology from Western University (with a focus on medical anthropology).
+Mark earned a Ph.D. in Anthropology (with a research focus on urban anthropology and poverty) in 2012 from Western University; an MA in the Anthropology of Medicine from McGill University; and an Honours BA in Anthropology from Western University.
 Mark completed a SSHRC-funded Postdoctoral Fellowship focusing on homelessness, addiction, political violence and social suffering in Reykjavik, Iceland through the Scott Polar Research Institute in Social Anthropology at the University of Cambridge.
-Before completing his Ph.D., he worked as a medical anthropologist for the Department of Paediatrics at the Schulich School of Medicine and Dentistry at Western University as well as at the Centre for Studies in Family Medicine, Schulich School of Medicine and Dentistry.
-While part of the Department of Paediatrics, he carried out an ethnographic research project which sought to understand the power dynamics between medical residents and their teachers in the context of medical education at the Children’s Emergency Department at Victoria Hospital in London, Ontario.
+Before completing his Ph.D., he worked as an applied anthropologist for the Department of Paediatrics at the Schulich School of Medicine and Dentistry at Western University as well as at the Centre for Studies in Family Medicine, Schulich School of Medicine and Dentistry.
+While part of the Department of Paediatrics, he carried out an ethnographic research project which sought to understand the culture of medicine, power dynamics between medical residents and their teachers in the context of medical education at the Children’s Emergency Department at Victoria Hospital in London, Ontario.
 During Mark's time at the Centre for Studies in Family Medicine, he took part in developing research projects centered on youth Indigenous health issues in remote First Nations communities in Northern Ontario.
 Mark’s current research and teaching expertise are in ethnographic approaches to homelessness and mental illness (particularly trauma, addiction and their socio-political causes); as well as critical approaches to neoliberalism, workfare, moral regulation, and policy related to poverty reduction and housing/re-housing the homeless in both Canada and Iceland.
-Following his SSHRC-funded Postdoctoral Fellowship at the University of Cambridge, Mark is in the midst of completing research on an ethnographic approach to homeless and marginalized subjectivities in Reykjavik, Iceland.
+Following his SSHRC-funded Postdoctoral Fellowship at the University of Cambridge, Mark is continuing research on an ethnographic approach to homeless and marginalized subjectivities in Reykjavik, Iceland.
 He is attempting to trace ethnographically the shifting contours of one informants’ experience with hoarding, her self-exile into homelessness and extreme existential suffering resulting from political violence and paternalistic attitudes towards the homeless.
+As well, Mark has just started a new ethnographic project in Sampi (the Indigenous territory of the Sami), Norway.
+As a new member of the Research Group Circumpolar Cultures (RGCC), Mark’s new research centres on escalating tensions between the Norwegian Nation State, the Sami Parliament (the official Indigenous self-government in Sapmi, and the often culturally, socially and economically excluded Coastal Sami Peoples, over identity claims and land rights issues.
+This ethnographic research is collaborative in nature, and is based on a respectful balance between myself and my Indigenous collaborators.
+Most recently, we have written about mounting social, political, economic (financial and representational) issues between the dominant reindeer herding Sami and their cultural counterparts, the Coastal Sami—especially with respect to access to resources, land and political recognition.
 During Mark’s two years at Western University, he won the USC Social Science Award of Excellence in Teaching each year.
 Mark is currently teaching in both the Department of Anthropology and the School of Public Health and Health Systems.

 Honours BA in Anthropology (Western University)